rangdipkinium/p4/README.md

 `app_heroku : This folder contains all of the files needed to deploy the app to heroku, or to run the app locally`

-        - `saved_models: This folder contains all of the saved CNN model weights`
+        - `saved_models` : This folder contains all of the saved CNN model weights

-        - `app.py : This is the main app file`
+        - `app.py` : This is the main app file

-        - `dog_code.py : This file reads in images in the app and applies the model to them`
+        - `dog_code.py` : This file reads in images in the app and applies the model to them